Intermodalics/pickit-docs/docs/documentation/picking/temporarily-avoid-unpicked-objects.rst

 Temporarily avoid unpicked objects
 ==================================

-Unavoidably, Pickit might fail to pick some objects.
-This is inherent to the unstructured aspect of bin picking.
-A typical example is when an object is locked by its neighbors and that the gripper is not strong enough to grasp it.
+On occasions, it happens that an object detected by Pickit cannot be picked by the robot.
+A typical example is when the gripper is not strong enough to establish a firm pick on an object that is locked in place by neighboring parts.

-In these situations, it is important to prevent the robot from repeateadly going to the same "hard to pick" object.
+In these situations, it is important to prevent the robot from repeatedly going to the same "hard to pick" object, and potentially get stuck in an endless loop.
-Otherwise, the cycle time of the application can significantly drop and in the worst cases the robot program might be stuck at trying to always pick the same "unpickable" object.
+By reaching out to other pickable objects instead of insisting on a hard pick, the application moves forward, cycle time becomes more consistent, and the hard to pick object eventually can become pickable.

-The purpose of the **temporarily avoid unpicked objects** functionality is to avoid exactly that.
+This is the purpose of the **temporarily avoid unpicked objects** functionality.
 If an object that was recently sent to the robot for picking is detected again, it will temporarily be deprioritized for picking.
-This article describes this functionality.

 How it works
 ------------

 Pickit keeps track of the objects that were recently sent to the robot for picking in the so-called `avoid list`.
 If an object of the `avoid list` is detected again, it is considered as an object that failed to be picked.
-This object will then be put at the bottom of the object list, i.e. it is deprioritized for picking.
+This object will then be put at the bottom of the _pickable_ object list, i.e. it is deprioritized for picking.
-In other words, Pickit will avoid to pick this object, if other objects are pickable they will be preferred.
+In other words, Pickit will avoid to pick this object, as long as there are other objects to be picked.

 .. note::
-  The list of object to avoid only concerns object sent to the robot.
-It is therefore only updated when in robot mode.
+  The list of objects to avoid only operates when robot mode is enabled.
+It is updated from objects sent to the robot, and not from detections triggered from the :ref:`Pickit web interface <web-interface>`.

+  Pickit :ref:`snapshots <Snapshots>` preserve the list of objects to avoid that was active at the time of saving.

 Objects temporarily put at the bottom of the list are indicated in the :ref:`detection grid <detection-grid>` as shown below.